luzvare/book-planning-scraping/README.md

 ## How to perform the web scraping

 We have three main python programs.
+It is necessary to have python installed in our computer.
 The order is as follows.

 ### get-books-pages.py